What is a divisional organizational structure?

 How can Workamajig help you implement an effective project organizational structure?

-No matter what organizational structure you choose for your company, an organizational structure is only one aspect of effectively organizing your company.
+No matter what organizational structure you choose for your company, effective organization encompasses more than just an organizational structure.

-Workamajig is the only project management software designed specifically for creative teams and is designed to save you time and money by organizing your company in the most streamlined way.
+Workamajig is one of the only project management software designed specifically for creative teams and is designed to save you time and money by organizing your company in the most streamlined way.

 Forget about chasing down tasks in one tool while sifting through client emails in another.